YOU MAY BE WONDERING...

 CONFIDENTIALITY AND VIRTUAL GROUP FORMAT

-All groups are currently running via telemedicine both due to the pandemic and ability to offer care to patients living more remotely.
-Either Zoom or OTN is used.
-For Zoom, the same link will be used every week.
+Unless otherwise indicated, all groups are currently running virtually via Zoom due to the ability to offer care to patients living more remotely.
+The same link will be used every week.
 Please log on promptly to ensure audio and video is working.
 Video needs to be on for confidentiality and group connection.

 There are inherent privacy and security risks with virtual care that will be discussed at your group suitability assessment and/or first group session.
 You also need to take steps to improve confidentiality such as a private setting and headphones.
 Using a desktop or laptop works best.